Common Citrus Allergies Uncovered: What You Need to Know

 What are the symptoms?

 Citrus allergies can cause a range of symptoms, from mild to severe.
-Allergic reactions can occur when you eat a citrus fruit or drink its juice or even when you breathe in the fumes.
+Allergic reactions can occur when you eat a citrus fruit, drink its juice, or even breathe in the fumes.
 Symptoms usually develop within minutes to hours after eating or exposure and can include:

 • Itchy mouth or throat